This month’s Charcutepalooza challenge was to make sausages in casings. I give you:

 Here I am, though, feeling slightly violated by the whole project but enjoying my sausage nonetheless.

 I used a lamb shoulder that I got from the Owen Family Farm.
-They have wonderful free-range, high quality meat that fit the bill for a charcutepalooza project.
+They have wonderful free-range, high-quality meat that fit the bill for a Charcutepalooza Sausages project.

 I stuffed the casings by hand, which was messy and disgusting.
 I have a stuffer attachment for the meat grinder but I was so annoyed by the whole machine that I gave up on using it anymore.
 At last though… Sausage!